wahanegi/vibereport/README.md

 20. Install the new Heroku CLI: `$ brew tap heroku/brew && brew install heroku`.
 21. Log into your Heroku account: `$ heroku login`
 22. Should be ready to roll: `$ rails s`
-23. Open a new tab in terminal and start redis: `$ redis-server`
-24. In Rubymine it's necessary to enable appropriate version of Javascript to make sure correct syntax highlighting.
+23. In Rubymine it's necessary to enable appropriate version of Javascript to make sure correct syntax highlighting.
     `Rubymine` -> `Preferences` -> `Languages & Frameworks` -> `Javascript`: Then set `Javascript language version` to "ECMA Script 6"